rkatti/node-drpc/README.md

 Want to connect your Javascript application with Storm Framework, use node-drpc.
 Node-DRPC is a Storm DRPC client in javascript for nodejs.
 The client encapsulates Storm-thrift related details.
 You can simply connect to any DRPC client by passing in the hostname/ipaddress and port no. of the target DRPC server.

-Please, contact for support at Twitter @rakatti or rakatti@gmail.com.

 ```javascript
 var nodeDrpc = require('node-drpc');